How To #2: 8 Steps To Invite A Celebrity To Your Event, Without Breaking The Bank

 Most talent management firms don’t want to present anything lower than a $50,000 deal for an A-Lister and some of those figures will go up to the six figures - and for a brand throwing an event - that budget can be overwhelming.
 There are celebrities that can be secured for a fifth of that price tag – but the talent type may reflect that.

 Set standard rates for talent ranges to keep within.
 If the type of caliber of talent is above the budgeted rate, take a hard look to see if the offer should be increased.
-All the hard dollar items – car, hair and makeup, product trade, airfare and hotel, should be kept in mind to see what items should be leveraged to try to lower rates.
+All the hard dollar items – car, hair and makeup, product trade, airfare, and hotel, should be kept in mind to see what items should be leveraged to try to lower rates.

 Make The Offer

 Set a DEADLINE on the offer letter.
-Let the celebrity know that if a response is not provided within a pre-set reasonable amount of time that the deal expires.
-Celebrity managers take these offer letters very seriously, and the brand needs to safeguard their reputation by not randomly tossing offers everywhere to see what will stick.
+Let the celebrity know that if a response is not provided within a pre-set reasonable amount of time the deal expires.
+Celebrity managers take these offer letters very seriously, and the brand needs to safeguard its reputation by not randomly tossing offers everywhere to see what will stick.
 A strategic plan is needed, with celebrity offer letters made based on what the actual available budget is, and not exceeding it.
 If all the offers are approved, the brand manager is going to be in a rough spot looking for more dollars to uphold these obligations.

 Paper Trail

-Expect to have one or more counter offers that the brand can choose to accept or deny – the talent manager is looking to make the most money for their celebrity – and this is a dialogue.
-Hold off on some of that product trade out to ‘sweeten the pot’ if necessary.
+Expect to have one or more counteroffers that the brand can choose to accept or deny – the talent manager is looking to make the most money for their celebrity – and this is a dialogue.
+Hold off on some of that product trade-out to ‘sweeten the pot’ if necessary.

 Once the offer is accepted by the talent, be sure to create a contract outlining the specifics of what has been agreed to.
 This will include when payments will be made (they will request upfront, brands can negotiate for 50% upfront, 50% day of/day later after the event), every detail the celebrity is expected to execute (social, product pictures, red carpet, meet-and-greets, etc.)